panemu/ngx-panemu-table/projects/demo/src/app/doc/columns/map-column/index.md

 ---

 `MapColumn` is similar to combobox in a way that the displayed data is not the actual value.
-There is a `map` that translate the actial value to display value.
+There is a `map` that translate the actual value to displayed value.
 To use it, specify the column type to `ColumnType.MAP`.
 Then set `valueMap` property with key-value pair object or `Signal` of key-value pair.

 ```typescript {3}
 columns = this.pts.buildColumns<Data>([